-3. New methodological progress in the determination of ancient geomagnetic field intensities
+3. New methodological progress in determining paleo-field intensities

-In order to complement the description of the Earth's magnetic field in Western Europe over the past few millennia, an effort is underway to determine geomagnetic field intensity variations (e.g. Chauvin et al., 2000; Genevey and Gallet, 2002; Gallet et al., 2005; Gomez-Paccard et al., 2006).
+In order to complement the description of the Earth's magnetic field in Western Europe over the past few millennia, an effort is underway to determine geomagnetic field intensity variations (e.g. Chauvin et al. [26]; Genevey and Gallet [27]; Gallet et al. [28]; Gómez-Paccard et al. [29,30]; Genevey et al. [31]).
 From an experimental point of view, these determinations are much more complex than those dealing with geomagnetic directions.
-This is the reason why our knowledge on geomagnetic field intensity variations is at present still fragmentary and the results sometimes strongly debated (e.g. Gallet et al., 2005; Gomez-Paccard et al., 2008; Genevey et al., 2009).
+This is the reason why our knowledge on geomagnetic field intensity variations is still fragmentary and the results sometimes strongly debated (e.g. Gallet et al. [28]; Gómez-Paccard et al. [30]; Genevey et al. [31]).

-It is beyond the scope of this paper to make a precise description of the various experimental methods used for "archeointensity" determinations (e.g. Tauxe and Yamazaki, 2007; Genevey et al., 2008).
-We briefly recall here the very general principle derived from the works of Néel (e.g. 1949) and Thellier and Thellier (1959).
-The thermo-remanent magnetization (TRM) of a baked clay fragment that can be measured in the laboratory is related to the ancient geomagnetic field intensity at the time and place of its original firing by a proportionality factor which depends on the intrinsic magnetic properties of the studied fragment (nature, quantity and size of the magnetic grains).
-To recover the ancient field intensity, most protocols derived from the Thellier and Thellier (1959) method are based on gradually thermally replacing the old magnetization, the Natural Remanent Magnetization or NRM supposed to be a pure TRM, by a new magnetization acquired in the laboratory in known field (intensity and direction) conditions (a laboratory TRM).
+It is beyond the scope of this article to make a precise description of the various experimental methods used for "archeointensity" determinations (e.g. Tauxe and Yamazaki [32]; Genevey et al. [33]).
+We briefly recall here the very general principle derived from the works of Néel (e.g. [34]) and Thellier and Thellier [13].
+The thermoremanent magnetization (TRM) of a baked clay fragment that can be measured in the laboratory is related to the ancient geomagnetic field intensity at the time and place of its original firing by a proportionality factor which depends on the intrinsic magnetic properties of the studied fragment (nature, quantity and size of the magnetic grains).
+To recover the ancient field intensity, most protocols derived from the Thellier and Thellier [13] method are based on gradually thermally replacing the old magnetization, the Natural Remanent Magnetization or NRM supposed to be a pure thermoremanent magnetization (TRM), by a new magnetization acquired in the laboratory in known field (intensity and direction) conditions (a laboratory TRM).
 The ancient magnetic field intensity is then obtained from the ratio between the NRM and the TRM multiplied by the intensity of the field applied while acquiring the laboratory-TRM.
-This is however valid only if the magnetic mineralogy of the analyzed fragment is well adapted to such a technique, i.e. principally if the magnetization is carried by magnetite in the range of single or pseudosingle domain sizes and if no alteration occurs during the thermal treatment.
-Those conditions are very stringent and many refinements in the intensity protocols have been developed in order to efficiently recognize the presence of multi-domain grains and to detect alteration of the magnetic mineralogy leading to the rejection of the samples (e.g. Leonhardt et al., 2004; Yu et al., 2004).
-Furthermore, the intensity values derived in this way may be biased by two effects induced one by the anisotropy of TRM due to the stretching of the clay paste during the manufacturing of the artifacts and the other by the cooling rate dependence of TRM acquisition (e.g. Chauvin et al., 2000; Genevey et al., 2008).
+This is, however, valid only if the magnetic mineralogy of the analyzed fragment is well adapted to such a technique, i.e. principally if the magnetization is carried by magnetite in the range of single or pseudo-single domain sizes and if no alteration occurs during the thermal treatment.
+Those conditions are very stringent and many refinements in the intensity protocols have been developed in order to efficiently recognize the presence of multi-domain grains and to detect alteration of the magnetic mineralogy leading to the rejection of the samples (e.g. Leonhardt et al. [35]; Yu et al. [36]).
+Furthermore, the intensity values derived in this way may be biased by two effects induced one by the anisotropy of TRM due to the stretching of the clay paste during the manufacturing of the artifacts and the other by the cooling rate dependence of TRM acquisition (e.g. Chauvin et al. [26]; Genevey et al. [33]).